Which Social Media Metrics Matter and Why You Should Be Measuring Them

 1. Click-through rate (CTR)

-One of the first social metrics you should be tracking is click-through rate (CTR).
+One of the first social media metrics you should be tracking is click-through rate (CTR).
 CTR is a measure of how often people click on a link from your social media post and visit a page.

 CTR is an important metric to know because it tells you how effective your posts are at getting people to click your links.
 If you have a low CTR, it means your posts aren’t engaging enough to make people want to learn more.